Notice to Authors

 Figures & Tables

-Include each figure and/or table on a separate page.
+Include each figure and/or table embedded within the manuscript, not as separate pages.
 Adaptation of tables and figures also requires reproduction approval.
 It is the author’s responsibility to secure such permission.
 A copy of the publisher’s permission must be provided to the journal Editor immediately on acceptance of the article for publication.
+For accessibility please be sure to properly label your figure or table with a descriptive identifier.

 Biographical Statement